 Reporting a vulnerability

-Exploit the vulnerability, except to provide a demonstration or you have been explicitly instructed
+- Exploit the vulnerability, except to provide a demonstration or you have been explicitly instructed to do so.

 We understand and appreciate the effort that goes into investigating and responsibly disclosing security vulnerabilities.
 This work helps immensely in keeping our services and our customers safe, as well as the wider community.
 Because of that, we want and aim to remunerate security researchers appropriately.
 However, we will not accept any type of malicious behaviour, or actions that cause disruption to our services.
 We also want to make clear that we will not pursue legal action against security researchers provided that your activities were legal.